rust-lang/cargo/src/doc/contrib/src/team.md

 ## Team membership

-The Cargo Team consists of team members, and a team leader.
+The Cargo Team consists of team members with one serving as a team leader.
+The team leader is responsible for coordinating the team and providing a contact point with other teams.
+The leader is selected by a vote of the existing members.

 Membership is maintained in the [Rust team database].